| | | |

 5040 Peak Summit Vancouver Island

 The cobalt lake route up to the summit of 5040 starts at the 9.6km mark on Marion Rd.
 Marion Rd is not always open and can also be rough depending on the time of the year.
 I would recommend checking All Trails and see if there are recent posts about road condition if you don’t have a 4×4.
-The road is usually rough with a couple washouts and some steep sections.
-Despite this if it has recently been graded it should be okay for small SUVS.

 9.6km in there is a fairly obvious pull in on your left with a small marked trail behind the parking lot.